Changing company culture, Diversity & Inclusion, Elements of Company Culture, Employee Experience, Retention Strategies

 Toxic company culture is a lot like catching a nasty bug.
 It can spread quickly, and before you know it, everyone's feeling under the weather.

 Toxic vibes can race through an organization, with people picking up on bad habits and negative attitudes.
-When employees see others gossiping or treating their colleagues unfairly, it's easy for them to fall into the same pattern, and soon enough, the whole atmosphere takes a hit.
+When employees see others gossiping or treating their colleagues unfairly, it’s easy for them to fall into the same pattern.
+Soon enough, the whole atmosphere takes a hit.

-Toxic company culture has increasingly become a significant concern for organizations, as more employers are waking up to how company culture can have a heavy sway on employee turnover, employee morale, and productivity.
+Toxic company culture has increasingly become a significant concern for organizations, as more employers are waking up to how company culture can sway employee turnover, employee morale, and productivity.
 Addressing and transforming an unhealthy culture is crucial for the long-term success and sustainability of a business.

 In 2022, MIT Sloan Management Review published a survey that delved into the role toxic culture played in the Great Resignation.